 You might have problems swallowing if the cancer is in the food pipe.
-This can make you lose weight.
+This can cause weight loss.

 Swallowing can be difficult and painful if the food pipe is fully or partly blocked.
 This might make it hard to get enough nutrition.

 Treatment such as chemotherapy, radiotherapy or laser therapy can sometimes shrink the cancer.
-Then you can swallow more easily.
+This can help you swallow more easily.

 You might have a swollen tummy (abdomen) if your cancer has spread to the liver.
 The swelling is due to a build up of fluid called ascites.
 It can make your clothes feel tighter.
 Your tummy might feel bloated.
 You might also find it difficult to sit comfortably or to move around.

 Your doctor can drain off the fluid by putting a small, flexible tube into the abdomen.
 This helps you to feel more comfortable.